 Locating and Obtaining vital records:

-The most useful site is probably the one at VitalRec.com. -- it is useful because it is a quick and easy (but more costly) way to order records, but it also gives a link to the official state site, where you can sometimes find indexes or even online records, as well as information on how to order directly from the counties and other helpful links.
-You have to scroll down to get all the information.
+The most useful site is probably the one at VitalRec.com. -- it is useful because it offers a quick and easy (but more costly) way to order records, but it also gives a link to the official state site, where you can sometimes find indexes or even online records, as well as information on how to order directly from the counties and other helpful links.
+You must scroll down to get all the information.